 Know your stroke

-Line up with your putter underneath this line and make some practice strokes.
-It will be very clear to see whether your putting stroke is straight back and through, a slight arc or a strong arc.
+Place your putter underneath this line and make some practice strokes.
+It will be very clear to see whether your stroke tracks straight back and through, or if it has a slight arc or strong arc.

 Location: Various (south coast)

 Gary began his PGA training at Trevose, where, in 1983, he became head professional.
 In 2005, he joined The Belfry, where he managed a team of 35 PGA professionals.
 He's travelled the world several times over, working extensively in Slovakia, Ghana and Israel, and from January 2022 he will be will be taking over his father's position as patron of England and Wales Blind Golf Society.

 Sound fundamentals.
 Aim and alignment, grip where the hands work together; good posture to promote balance; and set a sound swing plane.
 The game is about moving the ball forwards.
 The ball doesn't know who's holding the stick - all it knows and reacts to is impact.
 Get impact correct consistently and you can play golf quite well.